tiggerbob/PWSH-Comp.-Club-Problems-24-25/WarehouseWork/README.md

 ### Sample Case Explanation:

-One trip can be made with 100 pound package.
+One trip can be made with the 100 pound package.
 A second trip can be made with the 76 and 40 pound packages.
 A third trip can be made with the remaining 3 packages (49, 34, 29).

 **Author: Rithvik P**